yalue/rocm_mega_repo/sources/HIP/docs/markdown/hip_faq.md

 ### Why _OpenMP is undefined when compiling with -fopenmp?
 When compiling an OpenMP source file with `hipcc -fopenmp`, the compiler may generate error if there is a reference to the `_OPENMP` macro.
 This is due to a limitation in hipcc that treats any source file type (e.g., `.cpp`) as an HIP translation unit leading to some conflicts with the OpenMP language switch.
 If the OpenMP source file doesn't contain any HIP language construct, you could workaround this issue by adding the `-x c++` switch to force the compiler to treat the file as regular C++.
 Another approach would be to guard the OpenMP code with `#ifdef _OPENMP` so that the code block is disabled when compiling for the GPU.
 The `__HIP_DEVICE_COMPILE__` macro defined by the HIP compiler when compiling GPU code could also be used for guarding code paths specific to the host or the GPU.

+### Does the HIP-Clang compiler support extern shared declarations?

+Previously, it was essential to declare dynamic shared memory using the HIP_DYNAMIC_SHARED macro for accuracy, as using static shared memory in the same kernel could result in overlapping memory ranges and data-races.

+Now, the HIP-Clang compiler provides support for extern shared declarations, and the HIP_DYNAMIC_SHARED option is no longer required.
+You may use the standard extern definition: extern __shared__ type var[];